atkins126/NortonDomeExplorer/docs/2_Manual.md

 The DomeExplorer comes with a simple Graphical User interface (GUI), which allows one to setup and run simulations, as well as, evaluate and store the results.
 The GUI contains three major parts:
- 1. <b> Simulation Settings : </b> In this panel, specific details of the impending simulation are defined. (*cf.* [Tutorial](#RunningND) for the specific settings and our [paper](3_ReferenceList.md#ref_DS1) for further details.)
+ 1. <b> Simulation Settings :</b> In this panel, specific details of the impending simulation are defined. (*cf.* [Tutorial](#RunningND) for the specific settings and our [paper](3_ReferenceList.md#ref_DS1) for further details.)
- 2. ** Simulation & Processing : ** This panel contains a set of buttons related to both running the simulation and presenting the results.
+ 2. <b> Simulation & Processing :</b> This panel contains a set of buttons related to both running the simulation and presenting the results.
- 3. ** Plot Area :** The results are graphically presented on the screen in this part.
+ 3. <b> Plot Area :</b> The results are graphically presented on the screen in this part.
 A color scale is included, showing the range of values presented.
- 4. ** Menu :** The picture of the results presented in the *Plot Area* can be saved as an image via **File -> Save Image**, and the program can be terminated either via **File -> Exit Program** or through the close button.
+ 4. <b> Menu :</b> The picture of the results presented in the *Plot Area* can be saved as an image via **File -> Save Image**, and the program can be terminated either via **File -> Exit Program** or through the close button.
 The **Help** menu provides access to these online github information pages.
- 5. ** Information :** Depending on the simulation settings, running the simulation may take a while.
+ 5. <b> Information :</b> Depending on the simulation settings, running the simulation may take a while.
 To provide a visual feedback to the user (showing the program did not get stuck), a progressbar is provided at the bottom of the *Plot Area*.
 The time used for the last run simulation is presented below, while the total time for all simulations run in the current session is shown at the top of the screen.